Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-4.md

 ## Distributed Transactions and Consensus

+Consensus is one of the most important and fundamental problems in distributed computing.
+On the surface, it seems simple: informally, the goal is simply to get several nodes to agree on something.
 There are a number of situations in which it is important for nodes to agree.
 For example:

 * Leader election